-The Agency shall be provided by the Community with the following information when nuclear material is to be customarily used outside facilities, as applicable:
+The Agency shall be provided with the following information when nuclear material is to be customarily used outside facilities, as applicable:

-- (a) A general description of the use of the nuclear material, its geographic location, and the user's name and address for routine business purposes; and - (b) A general description of the existing and proposed procedures for nuclear material accountancy and control, as specified in the Subsidiary Arrangements.
+- (a) A general description of the use of the nuclear material, its geographic location, and the user's name and address for routine business purposes; and - (b) A general description of the existing and proposed procedures for nuclear material accountancy and control, including organizational responsibility for material accountancy and control.

-The Agency shall be informed by the Community, on a timely basis, of any change in the information provided to it under this Article.
+The Agency shall be informed, on a timely basis, of any change in the information provided to it under this Article.

-The information provided to the Agency pursuant to Article 49 may be used, to the extent relevant, for the purposes set out in Article 46 (b) to (f).
+The information provided to the Agency pursuant to Article 49 may be used, to the extent relevant, for the purposes set out in Article 46(b)-(f).